akashShanmugraj/programming-notes/19Z410 - Operating Systems Laboratory/Continuous Assessment 2 Report/SUBMISSION.md

 7. **Ensure mutual exclusion:** Use additional semaphores or mutexes to ensure mutual exclusion when accessing shared variables or updating caregiver capacities to prevent race conditions.

-## Starter Code using Python3 and `threading` module
+## Code using Java and `concurrent.Semaphore` module

-Certainly!
-Below is a simple starter code in Python that demonstrates how to use semaphores to solve a simplified version of the Child Care problem.
+Below is a code in Java that demonstrates how to use semaphores to solve a simplified version of the Child Care problem.
 This code assumes a single caregiver and multiple children.

 ```java
 import java.util.concurrent.Semaphore;